wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 Grand Battle of New-Orleans.

-NOW Pakenham , the chief captain of the host of Britain , made an end of addressing the officers and the soldiers of the king:
+NOW Pakenham , the chief captain of the host of Britain , made an end of addressing the officers and the soldiers of the king :

 2 And it came to pass , in the one thousand eight hundred and fifteenth year of the Christian era , in the first month of the year , and on the eighth day of the month ,